Natsulus/BD-Repo/plugins/BD Utility/README.md

 ## Events

-Currently has the following events (provides event/element as first callback argument):
+Currently has the following events (provides mutation record/element as first callback argument):

 - **joinVoiceChannel**: a user joins a voice channel, provides a user & voice channel
 - **leaveVoiceChannel**:  a user leaves a voice channel, provides a voice channel